AlbertLanne/Theme-switcher-Nuxt-TailwindCSS/README.md

 # ThemeJS_TailwindCSS_NuxtJS

 > Prototype of global theme changer make in single js file
+> An homemade extension of the Andre Madarang dark mode theme switcher ytb tutorial to make the same theme global on all components and pages.
 ## Important information

 i would like to make the toggletheme  methode of default.vue  global.